wingspinner/esphome-maxxfan-protocol/README.md

 | 6   | ???             | `0`   | Unknown purpose, always 0                                                                                        |
 | 7   | ???             | `0`   | Unknown purpose, always 0                                                                                        |

-Note: The meaning of the *special* flag is a bit unclear.
+The meaning of the *special* flag is a bit unclear.
 It can be used to detect ceiling fan mode (fan state = 1, special = 1, mode = 0).
-It's purpose might be to override the normal behavior of the fan and the cover.
+Its purpose might be to override the normal behavior of the fan and the cover.
 Further experimentation is needed.

 ## Acknowledgements